opencog/external-tools/AtomSpaceExplorer/README.md

 - Tooltips for all Navbar and Visualizer command buttons.
 - Languages dropdown supports, English, Chinese, French, German, Italian, Japanese and Spanish.
 Localizations currently implemented for Navbar only.

-The AtomSpace Explorer app was forked from the Mozi Visualizer Demo app.
+The AtomSpace Explorer app was based upon the Mozi Visualizer Demo app (which was in turn based on the Glimpse visualizer).

-As the initial commit of the AtomSpace Explorer has substantial changes, there's a more detailed list of the initial commit changes below.
+As the initial commit of the AtomSpace Explorer has substantial changes, there's a more detailed list of the changes and new additions below.

 ## Requirements
 1. node v6.0.0 or above